ElementsProject/elementsproject.org/source/_posts/announcing-elements.md

   <div style="clear: both;"></div>
 </div>

-### What are Elements?
-Elements are bundles of code that extend Bitcoin functionality, and today's release includes new developer documentation on how the existing Elements work, in addition to [a new community-managed index of available Elements][element-list].
-Everything on the Elements Project website is stored in [the ElementsProject.org GitHub repository][github] and can be edited and contributed to by the community.
-We hope that you will join us.

 ### Next Steps
-Segregated Witness has been deployed on [the `alpha` sidechain for some time][alpha], but as the first Element that is likely to make its way into Bitcoin Core it is important that it undergoes rigorous review.
-Discussion is ongoing in the Developer Mailing list, but you can use it today by [getting connected to the alpha network][alpha-moving-coins].
+Segregated Witness has been deployed on [the `alpha` sidechain for some time][alpha], but as the first Element that is likely to make its way into Bitcoin Core, it is important that it undergoes rigorous review.
+Discussion is ongoing in [the Developer Mailing list][sidechains-list], but you can use it today by [getting connected to the `alpha` network][alpha-moving-coins].

 Until then, [join the Sidechains chat][slack] and get acquainted with your fellow developers!